The Truth About Gut Parasites - Should I Be Worried?

 However, some research suggests that in otherwise healthy individuals Blastocystis may be more of a commensal, meaning that it relies on a host without causing it harm [26].
 In fact, some studies suggest that Blastocystis colonization is more common in a healthy gut [27], [28].
 Recent studies associate this presence with a healthy body mass index, low visceral fat, and healthy glucose metabolism [29], [30].

-In some regions of the world, intestinal parasites are quite common.
+In some regions of the world, gut parasites are quite common.
 Countries in Africa and South America see very high rates of asymptomatic carriage.

 Rates of asymptomatic carriage: